-Start CorelDRAW
+То Do the following

-• (Windows 7) From the Windows taskbar,

-- click Start ▶ Programs ▶ CorelDRAW Graphics Suite X7 ▶ CorelDRAW. - (Windows 8) Click the CorelDRAW tile on your desktop.
+Start CorelDRAW Do one of the following: • (Windows 7 and Windows 10) From the Windows taskbar, click Start ▶ Programs ▶ CorelDRAW Graphics Suite 2018 ▶ CorelDRAW. • (Windows 8) Click the CorelDRAW 2018 tile on your desktop.

-Quit CorelDRAW

-Click File ▶ Exit.
+Quit CorelDRAW Click File ▶ Exit.